5 Last-Minute DIY Ideas for Saying Happy Valentine’s Day

 Left your celebration preparations for the eleventh hour?
 We asked a few of our favorite crafters for their go-to projects for February 14th to put together in a pinch.
 Each takes just a few extra minutes to create than running to the store and buying chocolate (yet again!).

-In their book, Make and Give: Simple and Modern Crafts to Brighten Every Day, Erin Jang and Steph Hung put a new twist on conversation heart candies with these colorful macarons.
+, Erin Jang and Steph Hung put a new twist on conversation heart candies with these colorful macarons.
 They’re the perfect canvas for handwritten love notes.
 Romantic phrases in French pair perfectly with these Parisian treats, but sweet nothings in any language will do.

 To make, pick up macarons from your favorite bakery (or bake your own) and use food-safe markers to write a word or phrase on each one.
 Allow them to dry completely before slipping them into a sliding macaron box.